-This is an open letter to our community about our recommitment to DEI and why it’s more important than ever to celebrate Women’s History Month.
+This is an open letter to our community about our recommitment to DEI and why it’s more important than ever.

 Diversity isn’t a trend.
 It’s a commitment and one that we don’t take lightly.
-Over the past few months, we’ve watched major corporations quietly walk back their DEI (Diversity, Equity, and Inclusion) commitments.
-Brands like Amazon, Target, and others have scaled down or eliminated diversity programs—programs they once proudly touted.
-These decisions are not just disappointing; they send a clear message about whose voices and experiences matter most in their bottom line.
+Over the past few years, we’ve watched major corporations quietly walk back their DEI (Diversity, Equity, and Inclusion) commitments.
+Brands like Amazon, Target, and others have scaled down or eliminated diversity programs, programs they once proudly touted.
+These decisions send a clear message about whose voices and experiences matter most in their bottom line.
 Here’s a timeline of all the major companies rolling back DEI programs.

 Let’s Talk About Target